FrederikTobner/JANUS/Documentation/Core-Principles/Standards.md

 **This is not theoretical.** Every item in this list can and will crash the entire system if it occurs in kernel code.

 ## Type System

-> "C treats you like a consenting adult.
-Pascal treats you like a naughty child."
-> — *Dennis Ritchie (attributed)*

 ### Standard Integer Types
 Use exact-width types from `<stdint.h>`: